rubypaghunasan85/hello-world/README.md

 # hello-world
 1st repository

 Hi Everyone,

-I'm ruby and I would love to learn ruby on rails.
+I'm Ruby and I would love to learn Ruby on Rails.
 I know how to sing and dance.